tduyng/imgc-rs/README.md

 │   └── 4.webp
 ```

-Using `imgc`, you can convert all [supported images](https://docs.rs/image/0.25.6/image/codecs/index.html#supported-formats) to WebP or AVIF, saving them either in a specified directory or alongside the original files.
+Using `imgc` you can convert all [supported images](https://docs.rs/image/0.25.6/image/codecs/index.html#supported-formats)
+ to WebP or AVIF, saving them either in a specified directory or alongside the original files.

 Example of webp command: